MDI Conferences and Panels

 Law and Society Association Annual Meeting – May 30-June 2, 2019, Washington, DC.

-Jamillah Willians will present in a panel discussion on Sexual Harassment and the #MeToo Movement on the topic of “Big Data Insights: #MeToo, Law, and Social Change” on June 1, 2019.
+- Jamillah Williams presented in a panel discussion on Sexual Harassment and the #MeToo Movement on the topic of “Big Data Insights: #MeToo, Law, and Social Change” on June 1, 2019.

 National People of Color Legal Scholarship Conference – March 22, 2019, Washington, DC.

-Jamillah Williams took part in a “Panel of Employment Law Scholars presenting on #MeToo and its Impact in the Workplace for People of Color” at the conference, held at the Washington College of Law this year.
+- Jamillah Williams took part in a “Panel of Employment Law Scholars presenting on #MeToo and its Impact in the Workplace for People of Color” at the conference, held at the Washington College of Law.

 2019 Women’s Forum – March 28-29, 2019, Washington, DC.